-A minimum scheduled two hours of seminar and/or studio instruction and/or supervised editing instruction for a minimum of four weeks.
-Students will also receive a minimum of four hours of applied project work per week over the four weeks.
+Four lecture hours per week over 5 weeks.
+Students will also receive a minimum of two hours of applied project work per week over the five weeks.
 Students should anticipate significant additional production hours as demanded by workflow requirements and in order to help ensure a high degree of quality in the completed project.